Arecibo Telescope: SETI and METI projects

 Search for extraterrestrial intelligence (SETI) is the search for extraterrestrial life or advanced technologies.
 SETI aims to answer the question "Are we alone in the Universe?" by scanning the skies for transmissions from intelligent civilizations elsewhere in our galaxy.

 In comparison, METI (messaging to extraterrestrial intelligence) refers to the active search by transmitting messages.

-Arecibo is the source of data for the SETI@home and Astropulse distributed computing projects put forward by the Space Sciences Laboratory at the University of California, Berkeley, and was used for the SETI Institute's Project Phoenix observations.
+Arecibo was the source of data for the SETI@home and Astropulse distributed computing projects put forward by the Space Sciences Laboratory at the University of California, Berkeley, and was used for the SETI Institute's Project Phoenix observations.
 The Einstein@Home distributed computing project has found more than 20 pulsars in Arecibo data.

 Other uses

-Terrestrial aeronomy experiments at Arecibo have included the Coqui 2 experiment, supported by NASA.
+Terrestrial aeronomy experiments at Arecibo included the Coqui 2 experiment, supported by NASA.
 The telescope also originally had military intelligence uses, including locating Soviet radar installations by detecting their signals bouncing off the Moon.

-Limited amateur radio operations have occurred, using moon bounce or Earth–Moon–Earth communication, in which radio signals aimed at the Moon are reflected back to Earth.
-The first of these operations was on June 13–14, 1964, using the call KP4BPZ.
+Limited amateur radio operations were carried out, using Moon bounce or Earth–Moon–Earth communication, in which radio signals aimed at the Moon are reflected back to Earth.
+The first of these operations was on June 13–14, 1964, using the call sign KP4BPZ.
 A dozen or so two-way contacts were made on 144 and 432 MHz.
 On July 3 and 24, 1965, KP4BPZ was again activated on 432 MHz, making approximately 30 contacts on 432 MHz during the limited time slots available.
-For these tests, a very wide-band instrumentation recorder captured a large segment of the receiving bandwidth, enabling later verification of other amateur station callsigns.
+For these tests, a very wide-band instrumentation recorder captured a large segment of the receiving bandwidth, enabling later verification of other amateur station call signs.
 These were not two-way contacts.
-From April 16–18, 2010, again, the Arecibo Amateur Radio Club KP4AO conducted moon-bounce activity using the antenna.
+From April 16–18, 2010, the Arecibo Amateur Radio Club KP4AO again conducted Moon-bounce activity using the antenna.
 On November 10, 2013, the KP4AO Arecibo Amateur Radio Club conducted a Fifty-Year Commemoration Activation, lasting seven hours on 14.250 MHz SSB, without using the main dish antenna.